 Rug pads hold your area rug in place even as you vacuum or move your furniture around.
 It also increases the lifespan of your rug and prevents your rug fibers from dwindling.
 You want to make sure you use rug pads made with natural materials like wool or natural latex.
 Synthetic latex adhesives can be toxic to you and the environment.

 Vacuuming your rug is a basic care tip.
 It also depends on its size and type.
-Rugs placed at high traffic areas like entrances and hallways tend to hold out more dirt and debris and should be regularly vacuumed.
+Rugs placed in high-traffic areas like entrances and hallways tend to hold out more dirt and debris and should be regularly vacuumed.

 Ensure you clean out debris from the back of the rug to avoid damaging your floor.